CIS565-Fall-2019/Project1-CUDA-Flocking/INSTRUCTION.md

-**CMake note:** Do not change any build settings or add any files to your project directly (in Visual Studio, Nsight, etc.) Instead, edit the `src/CMakeLists.txt` file.
+**CMake note:** Do not change any build settings or add any files to your project directly (in Visual Studio, Nsight, etc.) Instead, edit the `CMakeLists.txt` file.
 Any files you create must be added here.
 If you edit it, just rebuild your VS/Nsight project to sync the changes into the IDE.

 Please run the project without modifications to ensure that everything works